Frequently Asked Questions

 Forms of payment

-Credit cards and HSA debit card.
+Credit cards and debit cards

 Cancellation policy Your appointment time has been specially reserved for you.
 Please provide at least a 24 hour notice to cancel or reschedule your appointment to avoid being billed for the session.
 If you cancel or reschedule within 24 hours of your appointment time, or no show, you will be charged the full session fee.